-Comment ID Full comment Officer Comment/Action PSSPD297 Our principle comments are:- · We are very supportive of the aim to efficiently manage parking associated with new development and the impact this itself can have on on-street parking.
-Therefore the impact of new development needs to be implemented in a manner which does not cause an overspill of parking onto the highway; · We support the zonal approach but consider that sustainable public transport corridors reflected in the Poole Local Plan should be applied in terms of parking levels along theses corridors.
-Accordingly, a Zone E which reflects these public transport corridors though be added; · We would like Appendix C (iii) to be extended to the sustainable transport corridors reflected in the Poole Local Plan.
+Comment ID Full comment Officer Comment/Action PSSPD297 Our principle comments are:- We are very supportive of the aim to efficiently manage parking associated with new development and the impact this itself can have on on-street parking.
+Therefore the impact of new development needs to be implemented in a manner which does not cause an overspill of parking onto the highway; We support the zonal approach but consider that sustainable public transport corridors reflected in the Poole Local Plan should be applied in terms of parking levels along theses corridors.
+Accordingly, a Zone E which reflects these public transport corridors though be added; We would like Appendix C (iii) to be extended to the sustainable transport corridors reflected in the Poole Local Plan.
 If poorly delivered, the proposals have the potential to create very serious operating and commercial difficulties for bus operators.
 By extension, passenger convenience could be seriously reduced on many routes affected, and this would serve to dissuade the highest possible use of public transport.
 Buses can reduce the overall level of traffic in the town centre, improve air quality, and give better access to goods and services.
 General Comments and Policy Context We are supportive of the policy aims to create cleaner, sustainable communities, a dynamic region, and empowered, engaged and included community.
-We are very supportive of the aim to efficiently manage parking associated with new development and the impact this itself can have on on-street parking.
+We are very supportive of the aim to efficiently manage parking.
 Therefore, the impact of new development needs to be implemented in a manner which does not cause an overspill of parking onto the highway network though the implementation of CPZ's and RPS's as part of new developments.
-Bus running time from between Poole and Bournemouth has increased over the last ten years - this is partly due to congestion and partly due to inappropriate parking on the highway and so this SPD needs to reflect this growing problem.
-We wholeheartedly support the approach of the SPD to encourage more travel on foot, by bicycle, Noted.
+Bus running time from between Poole and Bournemouth has increased over the last ten years - this is partly due to congestion and partly due to consider that sustainable public transport or low emission vehicles to improve air quality.
+Parking Standards and Zonal Approach Overall we SUPPORT the zonal approach but consider that sustainable public transport coridors reflected in the Poole Local Plan should be explaid in term Noted.
 Recognise support for the zonal approach subject to confirmation on the full inclusion of sustainable transport corridors.
 Welcome the support on the greater emphasis on active travel and public transport.
 Action: Include only sustainable transport corridors within Zone B that have high accessibility to shops and services.

-Comment ID Full comment Officer Comment/Action ID only be a success if parking along such corridors is controlled and enforced as well as suitable bus priority arrangements are put in place to ensure reduced journey times compared to now.
+Comment ID Full comment Officer Comment/Action only be a success if parking along such corridors is controlled and enforced as well as suitable bus priority arrangements are put in place to ensure reduced journey times compared to now.
 Accordingly, we consider that the zonal approach should be extended to a zone E which reflects these public transport corridors.
 This will support the approach of this SPD noted above but also the planning policies of BCP relative to new development per se.
-Appendix C (ii) - Example of unsuitable locations for on-street parking We note the examples of unsuitable locations for on-street parking, in particular we welcome and thank BCP for including bus stops (for appropriate distances approaching and beyond the boarding point, subject to the requirements of the local highway authority and bus operators), bus lanes and speed cushions but would also reflect that this needs to be extended to the sustainable transport corridors reflected in the Local Plan and as set out above.
+Appendix C (ii) - Example of unsuitable locations for on-street parking We note the examples of unsuitable locations for on-street parking we loceme and thank BCP for including bus stops (for appropriate distances approaching and beyond the boarding point, subject to the requirements of the local highway authority and bus operators), bus lanes and speed cushions but would also reflect that this needs to be extended to the sustainable transport corridors reflected in the Local Plan and as set out above.